10 things you need to do if you are bitten by a dog

-Dog bites and dog attacks are on the rise.
-Specialist solicitor James McNally deals with the legal fall out from these incidents on a daily basis.
-He is therefore ideally placed to advise on what to do if you are bitten by a dog.
-Here is James’ checklist of the 10 most important things you should do if you are injured in a dog attack:
+Dog bites and dog attacks are on the rise and specialist solicitor James McNally deals with the legal fallout from these incidents on a daily basis.
+He is therefore ideally placed to advise on what to do if you are bitten by a dog and how to go about recovering compensation.
+Here is James’ checklist of the 10 most important things you should do if you are bitten by a dog:

 1. Locate the owner of the dog

 Find out who owns the dog that attacked you and make a careful note of their name and address.

 2. Ask about insurance

 Pet insurance is now very common in the UK and if the dog that bit you is insured it significantly increases your prospects of recovering compensation.
 So, ask the owner if their dog is insured.
 If the attack took place on private property then ask for details of the owner’s insurance arrangements.
 If it is a private dwelling the incident could be covered by home insurance.
 If it’s commercial premises then it will be their public liability insurance.
 Request details of the insurance company and the policy number if it is available.

 Witnesses, especially independent ones, can provide invaluable evidence in legal cases.
 If anyone saw the incident then ask them for their name and address.

 4. Make a written record of what occurred